JosiahCraw/Vector-Accelerator-Hardware/README.md

 you make the Vivado project in a different location on your computer to the source files and make sure the box is unchecked for `copy sources into project`

 ## 4. Help
 The tutors will still be available to help you however, we will be moving to an online drop in session format within lab hours.
 If you have questions/concerns outside of lab times please post on the Learn forum the tutors and lecturers for the course are happy to answer your question there.
-The tutors will also endeavour to add answers to commonly answered questions the [Wiki](https://eng-git.canterbury.ac.nz/jcr124/ENEL373-Template/wikis/home)

 <a name="tools"></a>